 Visiting Dubin with your kids can be fun if you plan a little bit ahead.
 Though traveling with children can be a challenge at the best of times, it need not be a nightmare, especially not in a busy, quirky city like Dublin.
-Keep the kids amused and everybody will have a great time.
 Fortunately, Dublin provides a lot of entertainment for young persons that the older generations might also enjoy.

 01 of 07

 Most kids love zoos, from the budding veterinarian to those who look for the deadliest predators (preferably at feeding time).
-Dublin Zoo has everything, including the deadly (the Amur tigers, for instance) as well as the cuddly (red pandas) or funny (meerkats and penguins).
+Dublin Zoo has everything, including the deadly (Amur tigers) as well as the cuddly (red pandas) or funny (meerkats and penguins).
 It will keep most visitors interested and occupied for anything between two hours and a whole day.
 Try to avoid weekends, though, when all families in the greater Dublin area head for the zoo.

 02 of 07